klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/eth/caution.md

 Klaytn supports `eth` namespace APIs, so developers using Ethereum based SDKs or tools now can easily migrate their existing projects to Klaytn.
-(e.g. Just replacing the endpoint URL in Ethereum tools to point to a Klaytn node should work enough.)
+(e.g. You can replace the endpoint URL in the Ethereum tools to point to a Klaytn node.)

-But due to the fundamental design differences existing between Klaytn and Ethereum, there are some APIs that are difficult to fully supported. (e.g. some fields have always zero value, etc...)
+But due to the fundamental design differences existing between Klaytn and Ethereum, some APIs cannot be fully supported. (e.g. some fields have always zero value)

 This document describes the limitations of those APIs.